PitonCMS/Engine/support/designer/security.md

 By default, PitonCMS blocks all scripts (inline and external) unless you include a nonce in the script element, including all JS analytics tracking code.
 To enable javascript, see the section on [CSP Nonces](#csp-nonce) below.

-To modify the CSP header define a new policy as a string in `config/config.local.php`:
+To modify the CSP header define a new policy as a string in `config/config.local.php`

 ```php
 $config['header']['Content-Security-Policy'] = "default-src 'self'; script-src 'strict-dynamic'; img-src *";
 ```

 Because the CSP is potentially a very long string on a single line, it may be easier to use the concatenation operator `.` to separate all directives onto separate lines for easier review.
-Note, all directives should end with a semicolon, but the last directive policy does not require a trailing semicolon:
+Note, all directives should end with a semicolon, but the last directive policy does not require a trailing semicolon

 ```php
 $config['header']['Content-Security-Policy'] =